Corruption trial points to origins of Russian doping saga - WHIZ News

 Cisse also faces corruption charges.
 In court, he denied that he intervened to slow down anti-doping sanctions for Russian athletes.

-Cisse was questioned about a note that investigators seized at his home which prosecutors allege listed payments.
-He called the note “a tissue of lies” and said he was never paid off by Russia athletes.
+Cisse was also questioned about a note that investigators seized at his home which prosecutors allege listed payments.
+He called the note “a tissue of lies.”

 Cisse also said he never had discussions with Diack about hushing up doping cases for money.